The best growth-hacking strategies for startups

 Having a robust CRM process gives you a 360-degree view of your customer at all times.
 This can not only help you in marketing to them, but can actually shape the features and enhancements of your product as the CRM allows you to listen to your customers as well.

-Growth Hack #4: Increase your rate of growth by hiring outside developers
+Growth Hack #4: Increase your rate of growth by smart hiring

-This is why hiring an outsourced development team is such a great idea.
+This is why hiring a dedicated development team is such a great idea.
 You can get a developer (or two, or twenty!) with the exact skillset you need for the exact amount of time you need them.
 And they can start immediately in most cases.
-You don’t have to worry about expensive healthcare costs or additional office space either.
+You don't have to worry about expensive healthcare costs or additional office space either.

 When Convene came to us, they were looking to build a senior-level engineering team to help them develop both web and mobile solutions.
 We were able to provide them with the perfect developers and have been able to scale the team up to 10 engineers at the customer's request.

-In conclusion, all of these growth hacking examples are not that difficult to implement and can have a major impact on the success of your startup.
-And if you’re ready to get started with hiring a highly-qualified development team, we can help!
+In conclusion, all of these examples of growth hacks for startups are not that difficult to implement and can have a major impact on the success of your startup.